tyasemin/SWE573/elicitation_questions.md

 Notes:
 Different from the forum, we should aggreate the content.
 System can have sort of the forum but there should be connection, graph, to show the relation.
-Users must be registered, they can add their job,locations.
-Anonymies entries aren't going to be alloved.
+Users must be registered, they can add their job,locations.(mandatory) Anonymies entries aren't going to be alloved.
 There should be username.
 No need to authentication.